Enhanced Filtering for Connectors in Exchange Online

 Use the Security & Compliance Center to configure Enhanced Filtering for Connectors on an inbound connector

-Select the inbound connector that you want to configure.
+In the Enhanced Filtering for Connectors page that opens, select the inbound connector that you want to configure.

 IP addresses to skip: Choose one of the following values: